satheeshmrs/iot_hub/device_twins.md

     Throttling Risks: The lecture notes that excessive changes might lead to throttling by the IoT Hub.
 Direct-to-cloud (D2C) messages for telemetry data are recommended instead, as the Hub is optimized for handling large volumes of that data.

 In summary, device twins play a crucial role in IoT management by providing a structured way to handle device states and enabling effective communication and control.
-If you have any specific questions or need further details, feel free to ask!
+If you have any specific questions or need further details, feel free to ask!]

+## Manage the device
+--> Connection string of the policy